GuilhermeCunha79/lapr2/docs/SprintA/FURPS.md

 such as: mandatory standards/patterns, implementation languages, database integrity, resource limits, operating system._

--Developed in Java
+*  Developed in Java

--IDE IntelliJ or Netbeans
+*  IDE IntelliJ or Netbeans

--UI developed in JavaFX 11
+*  UI developed in JavaFX 11

 ### Interface Constraints
 _Specifies or constraints the features inherent to the interaction of the